Bobby Murphy (soccer): Union Omaha

 In March 2021, Murphy joined USL League One side Union Omaha as an assistant coach.

 St. Louis City 2

 On January 23, 2023, Murphy was named head coach for St. Louis City 2 in MLS Next Pro.

 In the 2024 MLS Next Pro season, Murphy led St Louis City 2 to the Western Conference Final, ultimately losing in extra time.

 Portland Hearts of Pine

 Murphy was named the inaugural head coach of Portland Hearts of Pine, an expansion team in USL League One, on November 14, 2024.
+In the 2025 season, he led the Hearts of Pine to seventh in the table.
+The Hearts upset second-seeded Chattanooga Red Wolves SC in the first round of the playoffs, and lost the semi-finals to Spokane Velocity on penalties.